 A good weight loss workout program is one that combines both cardio and strength training exercises.

-According to the MayoClinic, cardiovascular exercises are good for you because they strengthen your heart and muscles, boost your mood through the release of endorphins, help you sleep better, help prevent or manage chronic illnesses such as high blood pressure, heart disease and diabetes, also also boost your metabolism helping the body burn calories faster (4).
+According to the MayoClinic, cardiovascular exercises are good for you because they strengthen your heart and muscles, boost your mood through the release of endorphins, help you sleep better, help prevent or manage chronic illnesses such as high blood pressure, heart disease and diabetes, also boost your metabolism helping the body burn calories faster (4).

 Strength training is also very important as it strengthens your joints which prevents injury, builds muscle which not only boosts your resting metabolic rate but also improves your balance and also contributes to the increase of bone density, which prevents fractures (1, 7).